Dumitru C. Moruzi: Sulina and literary debut

 Moruzi, who bragged about having thus "spurned a fortune worth more than two million", was soon after named administrator of Constanța County, returning to what was by then Romanian Northern Dobruja.
 He helped build roads, schools and churches, also organizing a notary service and naming Romanian mayors.
 According to his own statement, he also helped with the Romanianization of "assimilable" Greeks and Bulgarians, and unofficially colonized the area with Wallachians.
 This work was covered in 1886 by the daily România Liberă, which called him a "good administrator", but, as Moruzi complained, it was eventually overturned by his successor Vasile Kogălniceanu.

-In June 1887, he was named administrator and deputy prefect at the Port of Sulina, in the Danube Delta, taking anti-flood measures and organizing a volunteer fire brigade on the Austrian model.
-He devoted special attention to a high school for musicians, helped build a theater and repair the local church, while also taking steps to "assimilate all who are assimilable."
+In June 1887, Moruzi was named administrator and deputy prefect at the Port of Sulina, in the Danube Delta, taking anti-flood measures and organizing a volunteer fire brigade on the Austrian model.
+He devoted special attention to a high school for musicians, helped build a theater and repair the local church, and introduced lectures in nationalism at the local Philharmonic Society, which he had established.
+Moruzi's political focus also meant taking steps to "assimilate all who are assimilable."
+His children's orchestra, for which he provided clothes and food, was under a Czech Kapellmeister.
+By his own account, he had to tolerate the Lipovans, who had selected as their physician an undertrained Russian political exile, Peter "Doctor Petru" Alexandrov, and who rarely reported deaths in the community.
+His own tackling of the cholera pandemic, which reached Sulina in 1892, was described as incompetent by an anonymous whistleblower with the initials "P. A.".
+According to this source, Moruzi had never modernized the latrines of his very own administrative palace, and never sanitized the drinking water, instead spending money on "fanciful products"—including the theater, but also "empty cabins on the seashore".